vatpac-technology/sops/docs/enroute/melbourne/OLW.md

 All other aircraft must be voice coordinated to LM TCU prior to **20nm** from the boundary.

 #### Departures
-The Standard Assignable level from LM TCU to OLW is `F240`, and tracking via their planned route.
+The standard assignable level from LM TCU to OLW is `F240`, and tracking via their planned route.

 ### IND,INE (Oceanic)
 As per [Standard coordination procedures](../../../controller-skills/coordination/#pacific-units), Voiceless, no changes to route or CFL within **15 mins** to boundary.